paulorsfaria/libft/README.md

 ## Folder Structure

 The organization of directories and files in this project draws inspiration from [mlanca-c](https://github.com/mlanca-c).
 Their approach greatly influenced the layout and structure you see here.
-This folder organization was chosen for its clarity, ease of navigation, and logical arrangement, providing a framework that enhances the maintainability and readability of the codebase.
+This folder organization was chosen for its clarity, ease of navigation, and logical arrangement, providing a framework that enhances the maintainability of the project.